NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

   rserver --www-port 8787 --www-address=127.0.0.1
 ```

 R and Rstudio are now running, but we still need to connect to them.
-For this, we open **another Uppmax tab**, and log in to the same node we are using for the interactive session.
+For this, we open **another Uppmax terminal**, and log in to the same node we are using for the interactive session.
 On this node we will start a web browser, and connect to Rstudio.

 ```
 ssh -Y <node with interative session>